 Your body actually starts preparing for labor as much as a month before you give birth, so you may begin to notice new symptoms as your due date approaches.
 There’s no way to predict exactly when labor will start.
-And even when you notice early signs of labor, #baby ’s birth could still be days or weeks away.
+And even when you notice early signs of labor, Your Baby ’s birth could still be days or weeks away.

 The baby “drops”

 If this is your first pregnancy, you may experience what’s known as “lightening” a few weeks before labor starts, meaning the baby now rests lower in your pelvis.
 Furthermore, you may be waddling more than you have been up until this point, and you may start making frequent trips to the bathroom, as you did way back in your first trimester, because the baby’s head exerts pressure on your bladder.
 However, the good news is you have a little more breathing room, since Your Child is moving away from your lungs.